-[Offers may be made by the Authorised Offerors in which the Notes are offered and whether each of the Non-exempt Offer Jurisdictions to any tranche(s) have been reserved for certain person during the Offer Period.
+[Offers may be made by the Authorised Offerors in which the Notes are offered and whether each of the Non-exempt Offer Jurisdictions to any person during the Offer Period.
 In other EEA countries and in all jurisdictions (including the Non-exempt Offer Jurisdictions) outside of the Offer Period, offers will only be made by the [Dealers] pursuant to an exemption under the Prospectus Regulation.
 All offers of the Notes will be made in compliance with all applicable laws and regulations.]
-1 whether dealing may begin before notification is made: